Silver Pit

 The Silver Pit is a long valley in the bed of the North Sea, 45 km east of Spurn Head in England.
 At some point in time the Silver Pit was part of the valley of the Wash River.

-Also notable is the Silverpit crater, a crater-like feature near the Silver Pit, discovered in 2002.
+Also notable is the Silverpit crater, a suspected impact crater located north east of the Silver Pit and named after it, discovered in 2002.
+The Outer Silver Pit also lies to the north east.

 Origin of the Silver Pit

 In origin, it is probably a tunnel valley (Benn & Evans fig.9.27) which was kept free of periglacial deposits by the Wash River when the sea level was lower, towards the end of the Devensian glaciation.
 However, the Silver Pit may date partially or largely from the Wolstonian Stage.

 The Silver Pit (or Silver Pits) was discovered in the 19th century by trawler fishermen from the South Coast of England.
 They found the small valley to be rich in flatfish, especially soles in winter.